nataliamele/DEND/README.md

 <p>To run project localy you need PostgreSQL and Python installed.
 You can find appropriate package and installation guides here: </p>
 - <a href="https://www.postgresql.org/download/">Postgres</a></br>
 - <a href=https://www.anaconda.com/distribution/">Anaconda for Python</a>
+<p>We also going to need two libraries installed for our script - Pandas and Psycopg</p>

+To instal Pandas , run in Terminal:
+> conda install pandas

+To install Psycopg2:
+> pip install psycopg2

 <p>After instalation completed, you need to create default data base "studentdb", user "student", password "student" to be able to establish connection to Postgres. </p>